Phebe Hanaford: Early life and education

-Phebe Hanaford was born on May 6, 1829, in Siasconset on Nantucket Island (Massachusetts) to Phebe Ann (Barnard) Coffin (who died a month later) and George W. Coffin, a shipowner and a merchant.
+Phebe Ann Coffin was born on May 6, 1829, in Siasconset on Nantucket Island in Massachusetts to Phebe Ann (Barnard) Coffin, who died a month later) and George W. Coffin, a shipowner and a merchant.
 Phebe's father remarried the following year, to Emmeline Cartwright; from this union, Phebe gained an older step-brother and seven younger half-siblings.
-The Coffins were a Quaker family descended from the early Nantucket European settlers Tristram Coffin, Peter Foulger, and Mary Morrill; further back, her ancestry traces to Degory Priest, pilot of the Mayflower.
+The Coffins were a Quaker family descended from the early Nantucket European settlers Tristram Coffin, Peter Foulger, and Mary Morrill; further back, her ancestry traces to Degory Priest, the Mayflower pilot.

-Hanaford received an advanced education both at home and in public and private schools on Nantucket, studying math and Latin at home.
+She received an advanced education both at home and in public and private schools on Nantucket, studying math and Latin at home.
 She left school at the age of 17 to care for her paternal grandmother.

-Career as writer, activist, and minister
+Career

-At the age of 20, Hanaford began teaching school in Siasconset.
+At the age of 20, she began teaching school in Siasconset, Massachusetts.
 In 1849, she married Joseph H. Hanaford, a physician who was also a teacher.
 They had two children, Florence and Howard.
-In 1857, the couple moved to the mainland, eventually settling in Reading.
+In 1857, the couple moved to the mainland, eventually settling in Reading, Massachusetts.

 During the Civil War, Hanaford become an abolitionist.
-She was an active suffragist as well, becoming a member of the American Equal Rights Association, which advocated for both black and female suffrage.
+She was an active suffragist as well, and became a member of the American Equal Rights Association, which advocated for both black and female suffrage.
 She spoke at suffrage meetings at the state and national levels and served as vice president of the Association for the Advancement of Women in 1874.

-Hanaford turned to preaching and writing, producing a total of 14 books.
+Hanaford turned to preaching and writing, authoring 14 books over lifetime.
 The first of these, Lucretia the Quakeress (1853) was inspired by the life of a famous cousin, the abolitionist and women's rights activist Lucretia Coffin Mott.
-Another of her books, Life of Abraham Lincoln (1865), was the first biography of the president published after his assassination.
+Another of her books, Life of Abraham Lincoln (1865), was the first biography of the Lincoln published after his assassination.
 It sold well, reaching 20,000 copies.
 She was also a member of the Revising Committee of 26 women who produced commentary for The Woman's Bible.

 In the same period, Hanaford joined the Universalist Church of America, which included many members who advocated equality for women.
 From 1866 to 1868, Hanaford edited two periodicals, one of which was The Myrtle, a Universalist Church Sunday school magazine.
-With the encouragement of suffragist Olympia Brown—who was America's first ordained Universalist woman minister—she studied for the ministry.
-In 1868, she was ordained a pastor of the Universalist Church and accepted a post at a church in Waltham.
+With the encouragement of suffragist Olympia Brown, America's first ordained Universalist woman minister, she began studying for the ministry.
+In 1868, she was ordained a pastor of the Universalist Church and accepted a post at a church in Waltham, Massachusetts.
 She was the first woman ordained in the church in both the state of Massachusetts and New England, and the third to be ordained in America.